Sopra-Banking-Software-Interns/Application-2.0/README.md

 - Dogs API
 - IP API and many more

-The CLI interface makes this available at your command prompts and is similar in working to google assistant or Siri on smart phones, but for your CLI.
+The CLI interface makes this available at your command prompts and is similar in working to google assistant or Siri on smart phones, but for your CLI!